Running Ulula

 True

-, a movie is created by outputting a frame at equally spaced times and running the ffmpeg tool to combine them (this tool must be installed on the system).
-See alsomovie_length
+, a movie is created by outputting a frame at equally spaced times and running a tool to combine them (seemovie_file_ext

 Length of the movie in seconds (not code units!)